 You might be sure you lack bias, but the test is capable of surprising you.
 No guarantees either way.
 Perhaps you are as color blind as you think you are.

 Take the 10-minute measurement: Implicit Association Test.
-Click on the word “Demonstration.”
+Click on “Social Attitudes.”
 Then you will have at least a partial answer to the question: how well do I know myself?

 There are a great many tests on the site.
 They deal with our imbedded reactions to race, age, overweight, sexual preference, mental illness, etc. Don’t expect, if, say, you are black, to automatically have a more favorable implicit association to blacks than to whites on the test particular to such responses.

 Another point.
 You are likely to ask yourself whether a connection exists between preferring “white” over “black” (for example) and your chance of discriminating against someone who triggers an implicit prejudice.
 Not necessarily.
 You will find a more detailed answer imbedded within the site after you decide to take a test.